hy-ds-group-11/dhcpcluster/doc/design.md

 The cluster will have a single configuration for the DHCP ranges, with subsets assigned to individual nodes dynamically.
 The leases are a shared state between all nodes, which allows the cluster to recover from the loss of a node.
 Choosing the best node to connect to will be done by a custom DHCP relay agent.

+## Diagram of nodes and client

+Primary messages listed for each connection.
+Leader also sends the range allocations to each node.

+TODO

+## Design details

+TODO

+## Messages

+TODO